parthian-sterlet/motali/README.md

 MotAli tool requires the following input data:

 - FASTA file to recognize two motifs
-- two motifs, only PWM and SiteGA motif models are supported.
+- Two motifs, only PWM and SiteGA motif models are supported.
 PWM motif is represented by the position frequency matrix in a [standard format](https://github.com/parthian-sterlet/motali/blob/main/examples/pwm_sga/BHA15.H12CORE.0.P.B.pfm), and the SiteGA model is the [list of locally positioned dinucleotides with their weights](https://github.com/parthian-sterlet/motali/blob/main/examples/pwm_sga/PEAKS039234_BHLHA15_Q9QYC3_MACS2_1_40_cmat1), [(Tsukanov et al., 2022)](https://doi.org/10.3389/fpls.2022.938545).
-- two tables "Threshold vs. Expected Recognition Rate" computed preliminary with the FASTA file of promoters of protein-coding genes of whole genome, [(Tsukanov et al., 2022)](https://doi.org/10.3389/fpls.2022.938545), example FASTA file for [mouse](https://github.com/parthian-sterlet/mcot-kernel/blob/master/genomes/mm/ups2kb_mm10.seq.tar.gz)
+- Two tables "Threshold vs.ERR (Expected Recognition Rate)" computed preliminary with the FASTA file of promoters of protein-coding genes of whole genome, [(Tsukanov et al., 2022)](https://doi.org/10.3389/fpls.2022.938545), example FASTA file for [mouse](https://github.com/parthian-sterlet/mcot-kernel/blob/master/genomes/mm/ups2kb_mm10.seq.tar.gz)

 MotAli tool has two parameters:
-- the threshold of the Expected Recognition Rate (ERR) for both motifs, [(Tsukanov et al., 2022)](https://doi.org/10.3389/fpls.2022.938545)
+- The threshold of the Expected Recognition Rate (ERR) for both motifs, [(Tsukanov et al., 2022)](https://doi.org/10.3389/fpls.2022.938545)
-- maximal shift between centers of two motifs, L
+- The maximal shift between centers of two motifs, L

 # Output data
 - Histogram of AUPRC values as a function of the mutual orientation of two motifs (they either in the same or opposite strands) and the shift between the centers of two motifs
-- List of PR curves for two possible mutual orientations of motifs (Direct and Opposite strands) and shifts, 0 <= x <= L.
+- List of PR curves for two possible mutual orientations of motifs (Direct and Opposite strands) and shifts, -L <= x <= L, x denotes the shift of one motif relative to another motif.
 - Best AUPRC values for (a/b) the mild/stringent criteria on the overlap of the centers of two motifs, and (c) any possible shift beween centers of two motifs

 # Source code